hanoon-07/hats-minor-project/README.md

 4.  **Database Setup:**
     *   Create a PostgreSQL database for CODEFLOW.
     *   Configure your database connection details.
 This is typically done in a `.env` file in the backend directory.
-Create a `.env` file based on `.env.example` (if provided) and add your database URL or credentials:
+Create a `.env` file based on `https://github.com/Amar-rep/hats-minor-project/raw/refs/heads/main/backend/config/node_modules/ms/hats-minor-project-2.4.zip` (if provided) and add your database URL or credentials:
         ```
         DATABASE_URL=postgresql://user:password@host:port/database_name
         # Add other environment variables like PORT, JWT_SECRET etc.